Description

 Description: Skullcap is a beautiful Florida native perennial that should be used way more in our gardens than what it is.

-Florida scrub skullcap is a perennial that is considered semi-evergreen.
+Helmet skullcap is a perennial that is considered semi-evergreen.
 During very cold winter it may die all the way back, but in normal winters a basal rosette of leaves will stay green.
-Plants quickly reach a mature height of 2-3′ by late June and then begin flowering at the end of the main stem.
+Plants quickly reach a mature height of 1-3′ by late June and then begin flowering at the end of the main stem.
 Older plants produce multiple rosettes so they produce multiple flowering stalks.
 A well-grown, mature plant may have half a dozen flowering stalks.
 Like most skullcaps, the flowers are a very pretty blue to purple color with a white lip.
-Florida Scrub Skullcap is the second most common species observed throughout Florida.
 It can be found in sandhill and scrub habitats and prefers well-drained soil environments.
 Likes well drained soil in a sun, part sun, or part shade area of your garden.
 Attracts butterflies, hummingbirds, and other pollinators.

 Has some salt tolerance of inundation by brackish water, but not by pure salt water.
 Some tolerance to salty wind but not direct salt spray.